Quest Magazine

 What is the charities sector?

 Roles in the industry call for a range of skills, so if you have a desire to help make the world a better place the charity and voluntary sector offers you plenty of opportunity to do so.
-It’s also an extremely wide-ranging area, so it’s worth taking a look at Third Sector – the UK’s leading website for people wanting to know everything that’s going on in the voluntary and not-for-profit sector.
+The sector's scope is extensive, impacting various aspects of societal well-being.
+For the latest developments and resources, Third Sector remains a valuable online platform, supplemented by other emerging digital resources that provide insights and opportunities for engagement in the not-for-profit world.
 Click here to find out more.

 Transferable skills